A Boot Camp Guide to a Good Night’s Rest

 - Even in the worst situations, you can improve your sleep

 What I also found is that starting the work to get good sleep, like learning a new instrument, it takes practice to understand what works best for you to achieve your good night’s rest.
 It doesn’t just change in one night, it takes time and effort.
 So are you ready to learn about these tools?

 The Conscious and Subconscious

 At some point during our time of trying to go to sleep, we want to go to sleep but subconsciously want to stay awake.
 There is obviously a problem there.
 We are ready to go to bed, but also we are not ready.
 When you are tossing and turning all night have you ever took the time to ask yourself, are you truly ready for bed?
 I have and more often than not the honest answer I receive is that I am not.
-This is where communication is key between your conscious self and your subconscious.
+This is where clear communication is key between your conscious self and your subconscious.

 Having the Talk